 With the addition of the nearly completed Tarlac Pangasinan-La Union Expressway (TPLEX) extension, the drive from Metro Manila to Baguio is now only at three to four hours.
 This improvement is making the city more attractive to investors as it becomes increasingly accessible.

 Puerto Princesa City: More than a Tourist Gateway

 Palawan is a dream destination for many.
-If the photos online are doing an excellent job of enticing you into this beautiful city, then it’s no wonder that you’ve already had countless plans to visit.
+If the photos online are doing an excellent job of enticing you into this beautiful city with its natural attractions, then it’s no wonder that you’ve already had countless plans to visit.
 These picturesque views are most likely true to their form.

 But in the middle of Palawan’s majestic views is a booming economic city.
 Puerto Princesa City nestles in the province, and it has plenty of beaches and islands with pristine white sands to dig your feet into.
 How many times have we seen a jaw-dropping picture of El Nido or Coron?

 For those who have visited both locations, reviews and opinions from locals and tourists are the same – it’s beautiful.
 Aside from its natural beauty, the city also has man-made tourist spots that are worth experiencing.

 You can visit the famous Baker’s Hill and buy their popular hopiang munggo and other baked goods.
 Plus, you can pose with the giant figurines and designs in the area.
 Also, you can feast your eyes on the colorful wings of different butterflies when you visit their Butterfly garden.